includeos/IncludeOS/README.md

 ### C++ Guidelines
 We are currently far from it, but in time we'd like to adhere more or less to the [ISO C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines), maintained by the [Jedi Council](https://isocpp.org/).
 When (not if) you find code in IncludeOS, which doesn't adhere, please let us padawans know, in the issute-tracker - or even better, fix it in your own fork, and send us a pull-request.

-## Q&A
+## Read more on the wiki
-We're trying to grow a Wiki, and some questions might allready be [answered here](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).
+We're trying to grow a Wiki, and some questions might allready be answered here in the [FAQ](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).

+See the [Wiki front page](https://github.com/hioa-cs/IncludeOS/wiki) for a complete introduction, system overview, and more detailed guies.